Outcrossing: Outcrossing in animals

-Outcrossing in plants and fungi
+Outcrossing in plants

-Outcrossing in plants is usually enforced by self-incompatibility.
-The primary adaptive function of flowers is the facilitation of outcrossing, a process that allows the masking of deleterious mutations in the genome of progeny.
-The masking effect of outcrossing is known as genetic complementation, an effect also recognized as hybrid vigor or heterosis.
-Once outcrossing is established in a lineage of flowering plants due to the benefit of genetic complementation, subsequent switching to inbreeding becomes disadvantageous because it allows expression of the previously masked deleterious recessive mutations, i.e. inbreeding depression.
+In plants, outcrossing can promote genetic diversity, introduce new traits, and result in masking of deleterious mutations in progeny.
+The masking effect of outcrossing is known as genetic complementation, an effect recognized as a factor in hybrid vigor or heterosis, where the offspring of a hybrid cross perform better and have higher biomass and yield than either parent.

+Once outcrossing is established in a lineage of flowering plants, subsequent inbreeding can be disadvantageous because it allows expression of the previously masked deleterious recessive mutations, i.e. inbreeding depression.
+However, transitions from outcrossing to self-pollination do occur in wild plants.
+Outcrossing is usually enforced by self-incompatibility.

+Outcrossing in fungi

 Outcrossing in fungi involves syngamy between haploid cells produced by separate diploid individuals.

 Life-history traits are said to increase the probability of outcrossing in fungi, such as long-distance dispersal and persistence of the haploid stage.
 Some studies even show that fungi favor outcrossing in comparison to other mating types.
 In a study performed with the commercial button mushroom, Agaricus bisporus, outcrossed populations of the fungi showed higher fitness than inbred ones in several fitness components.